Uncovering Bias Paths with LLM-guided Causal Discovery: An Active Learning and Dynamic Scoring Approach: Proposed LLM-Based Method

+Domain-specific instructions and variable descriptions are included to contextualize each query.
+See Appendix for full example prompts.

-If the LLM predicts a positive causal link and the resulting graph remains acyclic, the edge $x^* \rightarrow y^*$ is added; otherwise, it is discarded.
+If the LLM returns ``Yes'' and adding $x^* \rightarrow y^*$ does not form a cycle, the edge is added to the graph.
 To estimate the LLM uncertainty, we extract token-level log-probabilities and compute the average probability of the model’s response (“Yes” or “No”).
 This score, scaled to [0,1], informs the dynamic scoring function.
 If log-probs are unavailable, a default confidence of 0.5 is used.
 The process terminates after a query limit or when scores fall below a threshold.